 In the world of Linux, there are alternatives to everything.
 Choosing a distro?
 There are dozens of them.
 Trying to find a decent music player?
-Lots of alternatives there too.
+Plenty of alternatives there too.

 In addition, we’ve categorized the apps as well to get you started!

 We’ve already discussed some of the best photo applications for Linux.
 Here we shall mention two essential tools for every user.

 GIMP is the holy grail of image editors for casual users and professionals.
 It offers almost every type of tool you will ever require manipulating an image, scaling it, cropping it, or simply adding a layer to it.

 Allowing plugins that extend its functionality while being an open-source solution is impressive.

 You can install it from your Software Center or follow our GIMP installation guide.

 One of the best Linux tools for digital artists, Inkscape is certainly an impressive image editor as well.

 Unlike GIMP, Inkscape comes pre-installed on many major Linux distros.
 It offers a bunch of drawing tools and vector graphics editing capabilities, making it a powerful choice for manipulating images as well.

 If you are looking for a tool to help you with quick tasks like Blur, Emboss, Sharpen, etc, Conjure can help you transform images.